Progressing from NTIC to NTU

 Your Tier 4 NTIC visa is NOT VALID for study at the University, you must apply for a new visa before you start your studies at NTU.

-- you must show a visa which is valid for study at NTU during the enrolment period; 16th September – 3rd October 2019.
-If you have made your visa application in the UK and have not yet received your new visa, you will need to show proof that you have made your visa application (application confirmation + appointment booking confirmation)
+- You must show a visa which is valid for study at NTU during the enrolment period.
+If you have made your visa application in the UK and have not yet received your new visa, you will need to provide proof that you have made your visa application and keep the University updated on the progress of your application.

-Here in the International Student Support team we have a lot of experience helping NTIC students get their visas to study at the University.
+Here in the International Student Support Service we have a lot of experience helping NTIC students get their visas to study at the University.

 We can help you with the online visa application form, and we can also check your documents before you submit your application.